 Navigating this "Slippery Slope"

-here and here), they should work with the publisher to create a design logo (think of the logo for the publisher Penguin Group) that includes the book title.
+For authors seeking protection for a title of a single book, and assuming that it contains at least one distinctive portion or term, meaning that the entire book title does not simply describe the subject matter of the book (for information on that point, check out a couple of my blog posts here and here), they should work with the publisher to create a design logo (think of the logo for the publisher Penguin Group) that includes the book title.
 Once that logo has been approved by trademark counsel, authors should use that logo on the book itself, which would contain the title of the book.
 As long as the logo is used in an acceptable trademark manner, the logo – which includes the title of the book - should be registrable.

 There are also other strategies for protecting (registering) a portion of a book title.
 That is especially important if an author intends to create a series of books surrounding a certain theme and wishes to modify the title slightly with each new book.
 Authors should also consider other important trademark (and copyright) aspects while creating their brands around their books and creative works.
 Putting all of the pieces together before a book publishes is the best strategy for building a successful brand and securing your intellectual property rights for the published work(s).